 - Keep it simple.

-- Include a direct call to action.
+- Include a direct call to action with an obvious button.

 - Make it responsive.